 If you’re in the United States you’re probably a stone’s throw away from a T-Mobile tower.
-The exceptions are some areas in the West, like Montana, Wyoming, and Nevada (but every network has dead spots in those areas).
+The exceptions are some areas like Idaho, Wyoming, and Nebraska (but every network has dead spots in those areas).

-Here’s a coverage map that will show you the 62% of the country gets 4G coverage from T-Mobile:2
+Here’s a coverage map that will show you the 62% of the country gets 4G coverage from T-Mobile:

 T-Mobile coverage map

 Download speeds are probably the most important metric to look at when determining overall data speeds.
 Your download speed will determine how well you can stream, scroll, browse, and game on your device.